Hepatitis B – Diagnosis, Symptoms, and Treatment

-Hepatitis B is a virus that infects the liver potentially resulting in acute and occasionally chronic liver disease.
-The virus is transmitted through sexual contact or the blood and may be spread from mother to child.
-Individuals with acute hepatitis B infection may have fever, abdominal discomfort, malaise, nausea, vomiting, and jaundice.
-Patients with chronic hepatitis B infection often develop cirrhosis and have features of chronic liver disease such as ascites, esophageal varices, upper gastrointestinal bleeding, and confusion (hepatic encephalopathy).
+Hepatitis B is a virus that infects the liver and can result in both acute and chronic diseases.
+The virus that causes hepatitis B can be transmitted through blood and bodily fluids.
+It is most commonly being spread from mother to child at the time of birth, through sexual contact, IV drug use, and accidental needle sticks.
+Individuals with acute infection may have a fever, abdominal discomfort, malaise, nausea, vomiting, and jaundice.
+Patients with chronic infection often develop severe damage to the liver, known as cirrhosis, and have features of chronic liver disease such as ascites, esophageal varices, upper gastrointestinal bleeding, and confusion (hepatic encephalopathy).

-Chronic hepatitis B associated with cirrhosis has a poor prognosis.
-Patients are at increased risk for developing liver cancer (hepatocellular carcinoma) and have a high rate of mortality.
-Due to the importance of this condition, it is critical that patients understand its causes, symptoms, and treatment.
-By the end of this article, you will have the answers to these essential questions:
+Chronic infection associated with cirrhosis has a poor prognosis.
+Patients with hepatitis B and cirrhosis are at increased risk of developing liver cancer (hepatocellular carcinoma) and have a high rate of mortality.

-Hepatitis B is a virus that infects the liver resulting in acute and potentially chronic injury and inflammation.
-This can lead to scarring of the liver (cirrhosis) and progressive liver failure.
-Rarely, patients develop liver failure during the acute infection.
+Hepatitis B is the name of a virus that infects the liver resulting in acute and injury and inflammation.
+This virus is also capable of avoiding the body’s immune system, becoming a chronic infection that leads to ongoing damage.
+If untreated this can lead to scarring of the liver (cirrhosis) and progressive liver failure.
+Rarely, patients may develop liver failure during the acute infection.
 Hepatitis B is transmitted through the blood or sexual contact.
 Pregnant women may pass the infection to their child during pregnancy.
 Unprotected sex and injection drug use are common routes of infection.

-About 2 billion people in the world have had or currently have hepatitis B infection.
-Worldwide, approximately 250 million people carry hepatitis B virus.
+About 2 billion people in the world have had or currently have a hepatitis B infection.
+Worldwide, approximately 250 million people carry the virus.
 The virus is responsible for about 600,000 deaths each year related to liver disease.
-Rates of hepatitis B related complications such as cancer and death have also doubled in the past 10 years.
-Healthy individuals with acute hepatitis B have a less than 5% chance of progressing to chronic hepatitis B. These people also have a less than 1% chance of developing liver failure.
+Rates of infection-related complications such as cancer and death have also doubled in the past 10 years.
+Healthy individuals have a less than 5% chance of progressing to chronic hepatitis B. These people also have a less than 1% chance of developing liver failure.

-Symptoms and signs of hepatitis B depend on the presence of acute or chronic infection.
+Symptoms and signs depend on the time since infection and if a chronic infection is present.
 Acute hepatitis B is often asymptomatic but may produce the following features:

 - Abdominal discomfort